A Quick Guide to Writing a Resume: Everything You Need to Know

 6. Social media accounts

 Adding some of your social network accounts is also a smart idea these days, depending on what kind of job you’re looking for.
 It is important to use a professional networking site such as LinkedIn.
-When applying for jobs that need you to use the internet frequently, like social media marketing, some companies go so far as to inquire about your Twitter, Facebook, and other accounts.
+When applying for jobs that require frequent internet use, like social media marketing, some companies may even inquire about your Twitter, Facebook, and other accounts.
 After all, social media has grown to be a significant communication tool in the modern day.
+At Social Media Company in NYC, we understand the power of social platforms and help businesses leverage these tools to enhance their online presence and boost engagement.

 7. A portfolio